BackupTheBerlios/openrecord-svn/trunk/source/model/READ_ME.txt

 This directory, named "model", contains 8 or 10 JavaScript classes.
 Together these JavaScript classes form an experimental data model framework.

-This isn't a finished product, just a sort of experimental prototype, or maybe an extreme progamming "spike solution".
+This isn't a finished product, just a sort of experimental prototype, or maybe an extreme programming "spike solution".
 Right now this is still a work in progress.
 The code doesn't run yet, it doesn't pass its unit tests, and it isn't as clean and tidy as I would like it to be.
 But all the pieces are in place, and there's enough detail here to give you a good sense of what this solution would look like.

 ---------------------------------